Metabuyer/passport/readme.md

 ## Introduction

+This repository is forked from [Laravel Passort](https://github.com/laravel/passport) and updated to support mongodb connection using Jenssengers/mongodb

 Laravel Passport is an OAuth2 server and API authentication package that is simple and enjoyable to use.

+Will be updated along with Laravel Passport update.

 ## Official Documentation